Get

 Summary

-Paddle boarding with your dog can be an enjoyable experience, but it’s important to be well-prepared and safe before heading out onto the water.
+Paddle boarding with your dog can be an enjoyable experience, but it’s essential to be well-prepared and safe before heading out onto the water.
 Take it slow, and monitor your dog to ensure that they aren’t suffering from anxiety or motion sickness.
-Start with short trips along this shore, gradually taking longer adventures as your pet seems more comfortable.
-Always get on the paddle board first and leave it last so you can help keep it stable as your dog gets on and off, and enjoy your bonding time with your pet.
+Start with short trips along the shore, gradually taking longer adventures as your pet seems more comfortable.
+Always get on the paddle board first and leave it last so you can keep it stable as your dog gets on and off, and enjoy your bonding time with your pet.

 Featured Image Credit: BLACK LEMON, Shutterstock